CastraRegina/ars-est-in-v_rb0/README.md

 - Also check [wikipedia:Typeface](https://en.wikipedia.org/wiki/Typeface) and a lot more linked sites.
 - For text (i.e. glyph) layout engine check [pango.org](https://pango.gnome.org/)

 ## Artist name
-Create an artist name and register/secure it at several online services:
+Create an artist name, check for it on [namecheckr.com](https://www.namecheckr.com/) and register/secure it at several online services:
 - Googlemail (pwd+2factor)
 - Youtube (login using google account)
 - Pinterest (login using google account)